About the site:

 Originally from beautiful Vancouver B.C., I have an Honours B.A. in English and History from the University of British Columbia and an M.A. and Ph.D. in English from Cornell University.
 Since 1995, I have been a member of the English Department at Dalhousie University in Halifax, Nova Scotia.
 After all these years ‘out east,’ I am still adjusting to snow, ice, and spring that doesn’t arrive until June.
 I am married to a philosopher specializing in analytic epistemology and philosophy of religion.
-We have two wonderful children: a son who’s a computer whiz as well as a very talented musician and composer (now a Dalhousie student himself) and a daughter with a beautiful singing voice who will still sometimes sit down and watch a movie with her mom.
+We have two remarkable children: a son who’s a computer whiz as well as a very talented musician and composer (now a Dalhousie student himself) and a daughter with a fabulous singing voice and lots of stage presence who’s thinking about pursuing musical theater after she graduates from high school next year.

 You can follow me on Twitter at @RohanMaitzen.